 - Gently shake any leftover hair from inside the blade.

-- Run the dual-action blade under running water to rinse any of the leftover hair.
+- Run the dual-action blade under water to rinse any leftover hair.

 - Lay all the pieces out to air dry completely.